abhij89/easysocialplugin/README.md

 <a href="/twitter-login">Sign in with Twitter</a>
 ```

-Plugin will login the existing users, while will register and sign-in the new users.
+Plugin will login the existing users, while register and sign-in the new users.

 ## Authors